CloudLabs-MOC/AI-102-AIEngineer/Instructions/15-computer-vision.md

 ## Task 10: Get moderation ratings for an image

+In this task, you will learn how to use the **Azure AI Vision SDK** to **get moderation ratings** for an image to detect adult content, violence, or other inappropriate material.

 Some images may not be suitable for all audiences, and you may need to apply some moderation to identify images that are adult or violent in nature.

 1. In the **AnalyzeImage** function, under the comment **Get moderation ratings**, add the following code: